-Now in a developmental biology laboratory, I use the sea urchin model system to study deeply held questions in the field – what are exact molecular and cellular processes that underlie the establishment of animal body axes.
-I am particularly interested in identifying the Wnt signaling components that interact in extracellular space, at the membrane level, and intracellularly to drive the transcriptional and cellular events to specify cell types along embryonic axes.
-Currently I am working on uncovering the functions of poorly defined Wnt receptors and extracellular modulator, Ror, Ryk, and Tiki in sea urchin embryogenesis and in Wnt signaling more generally.
+Now in a developmental biology laboratory, The Range Lab, I use the sea urchin embryo model system to study deeply held questions in the field – what are the molecular and cellular processes that underlie the establishment of animal body axes.
+I am particularly interested in identifying the Wnt signaling proteins that interact in extracellular space, at the membrane level, and intracellularly to drive the transcriptional and cellular events to specify cell types along embryonic axes.
+Currently, I am working on studying the functions of Wnt receptor Ryk and a novel Wnt signaling modulator, TIKI, in sea urchin embryogenesis and in Wnt signaling more generally.

 Ka C, Gautam S, Marshall SR, Tice LP, Martinez-Bartolome M, and Range RC. (in revision) Analysis of Ror and Ryk receptor tyrosine kinases during early development of the sea urchin Strongylocentrotus purpuratus.
 The Biological Bulletin.